-LGBTQ youth may experience challenges under the care of child welfare systems.
-Unfortunately, a high percentage of LGBT youth continue to experience verbal harassment or physical violence after they are placed in out-of-home care due to conflicts related to their sexual orientation or gender identity.8 In the Los Angeles study, 13 percent of LGBT youth reported being treated poorly by the foster care system compared with 6 percent of non-LGBT youth.9
+LGBTQ+ youth may experience challenges under the care of child welfare systems.
+Unfortunately, a high percentage of LGBTQ+ youth continue to experience verbal harassment or physical violence after they are placed in out-of-home care due to conflicts related to their sexual orientation or gender identity.3 In the Los Angeles study, 13 percent of LGBTQ+ youth reported being treated poorly by the foster care system, compared with 6 percent of non- LGBTQ+ youth.4

-Given this, for example, the Children’s Bureau of the Office of the Administration for Children & Families has invested funding in the RISE (Recognize Intervene Support Empower) Initiative of the Los Angeles LGBT Center, which is one example of an approach for supporting LGBTQ youth in child welfare systems.
-RISE aims to improve permanency for LGBTQ children and youth in the foster care system by reducing heterosexism, anti-gay, and anti-transgender bias.
-RISE focuses on LGBTQ children and youth ages 5 to 19 with open cases at the Los Angeles County Department of Children and Family Services (L.A.
+Given this, the Children’s Bureau of the U.S. Department of Health and Human Services’ Office of the Administration for Children & Families has invested funding in the Los Angeles LGBT Center’s RISE (Recognize Intervene Support Empower) Initiative, which serves as an example of an approach for supporting LGBTQ+ youth in child welfare systems.
+RISE aims to improve permanency for LGBTQ+ children and youth in the foster care system by assessing disproportionality and disparities in Los Angeles (PDF, 82 pages) and reducing heterosexism, anti-gay, and anti-transgender bias.
+RISE focuses on LGBTQ+ children and youth ages five to 19 with open cases at the Los Angeles County Department of Children and Family Services (L.A.
 County DCFS), including those who are gender non-conforming and gender-questioning.
 RISE’s partners include the L.A.
 County DCFS and more than 20 community organizations.
-The initiative has three components so that LGBTQ youth in Los Angeles (1) find durable family connections; (2) achieve emotional permanency; and (3) obtain legal permanency in homes where they feel safe, nurtured and loved into adulthood.
-You can read more about the RISE initiative including its interventions on the Children’s Bureau website.
+The initiative has three components so that LGBTQ youth in Los Angeles (1) find durable family connections, (2) achieve emotional permanency, and (3) obtain legal permanency in homes where they feel safe, nurtured, and loved into adulthood.

 Supporting Families in Child Welfare Systems